ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/incident mgmt tools/new relic/_index.md

 - Result text of the reload task
 - Total size of complete script log (number of characters).
 - Number of lines included in the reload script log sent to New Relic

+## Monitoring Windows services

+Butler can be configured to send Windows service start/stop events to New Relic as New Relic events and/or log entries.

+Please see the setup instructions for [Windows service monitoring](/docs/getting-started/setup/windows-service-monitor/new-relic/).

 ## Sending data to several New Relic accounts